Home

 There is one large trekking or hiking route on the Greek Island of Crete, which is part of the E4 European Long Distance Path.
 The E4 trail covers the White Mountains (Lefki Ori), Mount Psiloritis (Mount Ida) and the Mount Dikti.
 The E4 Path is 320 km long.

-It begins at Kastelli in the west of Crete and crosses along the whole Island reaching Kato Zakros in the east where it ends.
+It begins at Kastelli Kissamos in the west of Crete and crosses along the whole Island reaching Kato Zakros in the east where it ends.
+In Crete the E4 path is signposted by yellow markers and yellow and black arrows.

 The E4 Path route is quite varied and can range from what amounts to simple walking on smooth asphalt roads to some hefty hiking in rugged gorges, right up to some real mountain trekking.

-In parts the E4 Path is very overgrown, difficult to follow, and often not marked at all.
+In parts the E4 trail is very overgrown, difficult to follow, and often not marked at all.

 At Sougia, a small resort on the south coast, the E4 Path forks into two tracks, one along the coast, which is very rough, and one through the mountains.
 The tracks converge on the south coast near Frangokastello, but immediately branch out again into two sections.

-The following table contains a list of the different sections of the E4 European Long Distance Path.
+The following table contains a list of the different sections of the E4 European Long Distance Path in Crete.

 Common Western Stages